mattly/bork/docs/assertion_status_codes.markdown

 Conflicts are not currently resolvable, but a future version of bork will prompt the user or allow a --force option to satisfy the assertion.

-`20`: Weak conflict, resolvable.
+`20`: Conflict, Upgrade.
 Satisfy with 'upgrade'.
+Some data might be lost, such as a file with a different md5 sum, uncommitted SCM changes, etc.

-`21`: Strong conflict, resolvable.
+`21`: Conflict, Clobber.
 Satisfy with 'delete' followed by 'install'.

-`22`: Strong conflict, un-resolvable.
+`25`: Conflict, Halt.
 The script does not know how to resolve this conflict.

 #### Error Status Codes